 Number of Tickets Created / Closed per Day

-It is important not to neglect certain basic metrics.
+It is important to pay attention to certain basic metrics.
 While these are not the most complex indicators, they quickly give you insight into the daily workload of a team.
 Depending on the context, it is interesting to visualize everything and compare the type of tickets that have been created.
 Taking action on a volume of “change” tickets may have a higher priority than a series of reported incidents.

 Same logic for the volume of closed tickets.
 By comparing the 2 metrics, we can quickly see if the number of closed tickets is insufficient (logically, you will have to take action if the volume of closed tickets is constantly lower than the number of incoming tickets).